Van Westendorp for Pricing Research (Survey Guide)

 About The Author:

 Daniel Kyne is the Co-Founder of OpinionX, a free research tool for stack ranking people’s priorities — used by tens of thousands of teams to better understand what matters most to their customers.
 OpinionX comes with a bunch of research methods for pricing studies, including conjoint analysis and marginal willingness to pay reports.
-Give OpinionX a try for free!
+Create your own Van Westendorp survey for free on OpinionX!

 Next